 Depending on the age of your children, you need to communicate that you would like to start dating again.
 Keep in mind, their initial reaction may be anger or resentfulness.
 Listen and show concern.
 Do not overreact by yelling, judging or criticizing them or their feelings.
 And, do not ignore their feelings just because you are uncomfortable with what they are saying.
 The goal is to help them express their needs and feelings about the situation, and find the solution in moving forward.

-They need to know that their relationship with you will not change because you are beginning to date.
+Your children need to know that their relationship with you will not change because you are dating.
 If your child feels secure in their relationship with you, they are less likely to feel threatened or afraid.
 Don’t allow dating to interfere with visitation schedules or normal child/parent activities.
-Quality time with you tells your child they are important and that you are paying attention to their needs.
+Quality time tells your child they are important and you are paying attention to their needs.

-Children become attached easily and then suffer more loss.
+Children become attached and suffer loss more easily.
 Having a revolving door with many short-term relationships in your child’s life causes ambivalence.
 It is wise to be discreet so that you will avoid causing confusing and stressful feelings in your child.

 Never force your child to meet or accept someone you are dating.
-It is OK to expect your child to behave well but, don’t dismiss their feelings or force your new relationship down their throat.
-Give the child time to get to know the new person in your life.
+It’s okay to expect your child to behave well, however, don’t dismiss their feelings or force your new relationship on them.
+Give your child time to get to know the new person in your life.
 If handled correctly, given time, your child will accept the relationship.

-Your children will respond to you better than your boyfriend/girlfriend.
-Until the new relationship has had time to become permanent it is better that they don’t have authority over your child.
-Set boundaries for your child/children and teach them how to behave appropriately yourself.
+Your children will respond to you better than your date.
+Until the new relationship has had time to become permanent, it is better that your date does not have authority over your child.
+Set boundaries for your children and teach them how to behave appropriately yourself.

 Being single with children can be demanding and exhausting.
-It definitely has its own set of challenges Communication with your child is always the goal no matter the situation.
-Being sensitive to their needs will promote a healthy family environment.
+Being sensitive and listening to their needs will promote a healthy family environment.
+Communication with your child is always the goal no matter the situation.